rcantrel/SubtitleSpeechSynchronizerHelper/README.md

 ## Additional thoughts
 You might want to start a service to kick this off when your computer restarts.
-You can follow this guide: https://dzone.com/articles/run-your-java-application-as-a-service-on-ubuntu
+You can follow this guide: https://dzone.com/articles/run-your-java-application-as-a-service-on-ubuntu I have included subsync.service and SubtitleSpeechSynchronizerHelper.sh to save some typing.